 Low Hydrogen (18, 28) - Limits porosity

-These four categories are not easy for welding students to grasp at first, due perhaps to the lack of creativity in the naming convention.
+These four categories are not easy for welding students to grasp at first, due perhaps to the lack of creativity in the naming conventions.
 Yet it helps to become familiar with the terminology, and to remember that not all stick rods work for every situation.

 Another confusing concept concerns polarity in welding.
-Notice in the two charts above that there are three choices available under "Current".
+Notice in the two charts shown earlier that there are three choices available under "Current".
 AC represents the familiar alternating current, which is an acceptable option for all the electrodes listed there, except E-6010.
 The other two options, which pertain to DC (direct current), require a little explanation.

 DCEP or DC+ "Electrode Positive" - This is also known as "reverse polarity"and is the choice for most stick welding.
 Although electrons inevitably flow through a circuit from its negative to positive sides, you can effectively reverse the current by switching the connections of your electrode holder and the work clamp.
 (On most industrial sticking welding machines nowadays, DCEP is either the default setting or accomplished by manipulating the controls to choose AC, DCEP or DCEN.